8 Reasons Why People Struggle When Learning French

 Liaison further complicates French pronunciation.
 Liaison is when you pronounce the ending consonants of some words if a vowel or the letter “h” comes after it.
 An example would be, “les enfants” where you would pronounce the “s” because an “e” begins the next word.

 If you thought the French pronunciation was complicated, spelling in French isn’t any easier.
-With French, you must not only remember how to spell the word when many of the letters aren’t used, but you’ll also have to remember all the accents and abbreviate articles correctly according to their gender (more on that next).
+With French, you must not only remember how to spell the word when many of the letters aren’t used, but you’ll also have to remember all the accents and abbreviate articles correctly according to their gender.

 The critical point to remember here is that spelling takes practice in any language.
 And the more you do it, the better you become.
 Many people have difficulty spelling even in their native language.
 In English, words like conscious and rhyme are often misspelled or confused for example.
 This is something you’ll want to keep in mind if you can’t seem to nail the spelling of l’écureuil (squirrel).
 Practice makes perfect.

-Building off of the spelling and pronunciation difficulties, French also has gendered nouns.
+Of course.
+You knew this would come sooner or later.
+The French language has gendered nouns.
 Words are either masculine or feminine in French.
 This means that words will have either a masculine “le” or feminine “la” article.
 Indefinite articles will use either the masculine “un” or feminine “une.”
 And if the noun is plural, then it’s “les” or “des.”

 This continues until you arrive at the word for 99, “quatre-vingt-dix-neuf” or four twenties, ten and nine.
 French counting can be frustrating at first, but the system has a kind of quirk to it that you accept as strange and even remember it easier because it’s so different.